Create an app

 Map Viewer opens.

-- On the Contents (dark) toolbar, click Open map.
+- On the Contents (dark) toolbar, click the Save and open button and choose Open map.

-- In the Open map pane, click My Content and choose Living Atlas.
+- In the Open map pane, change My Content to Living Atlas.

 - In the search box, type predominant generations and press Enter.